ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 Conventions (where to find the code)
 --------------------------------------

-Before starting to understand the idea behind each kind of component in the test harness (facades, actions, wrappers, etc.), it is useful to know where to find the code.
+Before exploring the idea behind each component in the test harness (facades, actions, wrappers, etc.), it is useful to know where to find the code.